 Reporting social impacts shows how our community partners are improving and transforming lives, including those of our team members and customers.
 This will allow us to highlight the impacts of ‘Good Acts’, raising the awareness of our community partners’ work.

-Our goal is to contribute the equivalent to at least 1% of our pre-tax profits (on a three-year rolling average) every year to the communities in which we operate.
+Our goal is to contribute the equivalent to at least 1% of our earnings before tax profits (on a two-year rolling average) every year to the communities in which we operate.

-Contribution to the community1 as a % of pre-tax profit2 on a rolling average basis
+Contribution to the community1 as a % of our earnings before tax profit2 (on a two-rolling average)

 We receive many requests from worthy causes.
 However, unfortunately, we are unable to support them all.
 In order to appropriately channel our support our community investment does not provide funding for the following: